uyitoprovi/uyitoprovi/README.md

 - 👋 Hi, I’m @uyitoprovi
 - 👀 I’m interested in Developing software(front-end and back-end)
-- 🌱 I’m currently learning in KL university
+- 🌱Graduate in KL university, india
 - 💞️ I’m looking to collaborate on some Project
 - 📫 How to reach me uyitoprovi@gmail.com